Published: November 16, 2024

-How do they manage to thrive among controversies?
-Can they truly challenge Google?
-What does the future hold as SearchGPT emerges?
-Could an acquisition be on the horizon?
+How does it manage to thrive among controversies?
+Can it truly challenge Google?
+What happens as OpenAI, Google, and every browser suddenly want to own AI search too?
+And can Perplexity turn a beloved product into a durable public company by 2028?
 Let’s dive into the details and uncover the trends shaping this unique story.
 It’s a long read.

 In today’s episode: